You have to say no to bullies early on –

 Know what your limits are and be confident about maintaining them.
 Change them if you need to.
 The thing is to be clear about what behaviour you will and will not permit.

 Getting yourself out of a bullying relationship is not impossible – but it is difficult.
 This is because the person who is bullying you will have a strong interest in keeping things exactly as they are.
-In addition, they may have set up a no-win situation, so that whatever you do, you feel you’re stuffed……
+In addition, they may have set up a no-win situation, so that whatever you do, you feel as if you’re stuffed……

-Like I said at the beginning:
+It’s as I said at the beginning:

 Don’t wait until they’ve got their hooks into you –